GRomeroNaranjo/DeepFlow/README.md

 # DeepFlow
-DeepFlow is an easy to use Deep Learning library optimized to simplicity.
+DeepFlow aims to provide an easy to use, simple, and powerfull deep learning library.
+Utilising many new concepts and algorithms DeepFlow is the perfect place to go.
+Deepflow is constantly being updated and improved in oreder to stay ahead.

 ## Collaborators
 - [@GRomeroNaranjo](https://github.com/GRomeroNaranjo/) - Main AI developer